refrefhq/refref/packages/attribution-script/README.md

     sameSite: "Lax",
   },
   formOptions: {
-    codeField: "rfc", // Name of the hidden field for referral code },
+    codeField: "refcode", // Name of the hidden field for referral code },
 };